natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 80%
    :align: center

 ..
-Note:: ★IMPORTANT: This page is based on unit 1 and 2 of the official CyberPatriot learning material.★
+Note:: ★This page is based on unit 1 and 2 of the official CyberPatriot learning material.★

 **Visiting Malicious Websites – Sites to Avoid**